Argentinien, Bolivien, Chile, Ecuador, Kolumbien, Peru, Uruguay

-In last year and a half i participated in twenty different Workaway projects, with a wide range of tasks.
+In last two years I participated in more than twenty different Workaway projects, with a wide range of tasks.
 The majority of my experiences were very positive, some of them extraordinary positive.
 It was very hard to leave some places because I knew that I was leaving something incredible.
 On the other hand, there were a couple of not so great Workaways, usually because of lack of organization, to many working hours or lack of food.

 In order to avoid these experiences in the future, as an experienced volunteer, I'd like to give a couple of recommendations, addressed primarily to new hosts: